Leopold's maneuvers: Second maneuver: lateral grip

-Third maneuver: second pelvic grip or Pawlik's grip
+Third maneuver: first pelvic grip or Pawlik's grip

 In the third maneuver the health care provider attempts to determine what fetal part is lying above the inlet, or lower abdomen.
 The individual performing the maneuver first grasps the lower portion of the abdomen just above the pubic symphysis with the thumb and fingers of the right hand.
 This maneuver should yield the opposite information and validate the findings of the first maneuver.
 If the woman enters labor, this is the part which will most likely come first in a vaginal birth.
 If it is the head and is not actively engaged in the birthing process, it may be gently pushed back and forth.

-Fourth maneuver: Leopold's first pelvic grip
+Fourth maneuver: second pelvic grip

 The last maneuver requires that the health care provider face the woman's feet, as he or she will attempt to locate the fetus' brow.
 The fingers of both hands are moved gently down the sides of the uterus toward the pubis.
 The side where there is resistance to the descent of the fingers toward the pubis is greatest is where the brow is located.
 If the head of the fetus is well-flexed, it should be on the opposite side from the fetal back.
 If the fetal head is extended though, the occiput is instead felt and is located on the same side as the back.

 Cautions

-Leopold's maneuvers are intended to be performed by health care professionals, as they have received the training and instruction in how to perform them.
+Leopold's maneuvers are intended to be performed by health care professionals: obstetricians and other physicians, certified nurse midwives, certified nurse practitioners and registered professional nurses, as they have received the training and instruction in how to perform them.
 If performed at home as an informational exercise, the examiner should take care to not roughly or excessively disturb the fetus.
-It is important to note that all findings are not truly diagnostic, and as such ultrasound may be required to conclusively determine the fetal position.
+All findings are not truly diagnostic, and as such ultrasound may be required to conclusively determine the fetal position.